GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 A major market for Clarica is retail customers.
 Clearly, the organization knew, or found out, that its audience valued clear communication.
 No surprises there.

 But clear communication is for all.
 We need to remember that at the end of the day, when the people who manage institutional investor organizations and corporate clients go home, those same people are retail customers and retail investors.
 In that capacity, I bet they want the documents they have to read to make sense, to be clear, and to be easy to deal with.
-And I bet they feel like that about the documents they have to read at work too--when no one would see them as a retail customer.
+And I bet they feel like that about the documents they have to read at work too—when no one would see them as a retail customer.

 ## 5.2 The international accountancy firm KPMG

 In Australia, KPMG uses the slogan "It's time for clarity".
 Fair enough too.
 Yet the firm's primary audience is not retail consumers.
 Far from it.
 And although I'm sure the firm is a good corporate citizen, I'm equally sure it didn't adopt that slogan in support of the plain language movement.
-Surely KPMG adopted the slogan "It's time for clarity" because the large corporations it values and seeks as clients--and the people who work in those organizations--value clear communication.
+Surely KPMG adopted the slogan "It's time for clarity" because the large corporations it values and seeks as clients—and the people who work in those organizations—value clear communication.
 So do we all.

 ## 5.3 Law firms lead with plain language

 Several major law firms in Australia are committed to plain language.
 They have rewritten their precedents in plain language and have trained their lawyers in plain language skills.
-These firms see the clarity of their writing as a distinguishing feature of their business--something that gives them an edge, something that benefits their clients.
+These firms see the clarity of their writing as a distinguishing feature of their business—something that gives them an edge, something that benefits their clients.
 Some of these firms go further than that.
 They provide plain language rewriting services.
 These firms have had tremendous successes with plain language.
 For example:

 - The firm I used to work for as Head of the Plain English Department, Phillips Fox, (with offices throughout Australia, New Zealand and Vietnam) conducted a brand audit in 2000 to find out what clients and potential clients thought of the firm.
 The survey showed that the clarity of the firm's advice and documents, and its plain language rewriting services, were highly recognised and valued.
 Even many of the survey participants who were not clients of the firm knew of Phillips Fox's plain language expertise.
 - Another firm, Mallesons Stephen Jaques (Australia's largest law firm and winner of "Best Australian Law Firm" in 2001) recently prepared consulting and support services agreements for Microsoft in plain language.
 Those documents are now being used as a model for Microsoft's services agreements in many countries.

 Mallesons Stephen Jaques and Phillips Fox have been working hard on the plain language front since the early 1990s.
 In those days they were breaking new ground.
-Now, many other Australian law firms are active in relation to plain language--all of them would at least claim to write in plain language.
+Now, many other Australian law firms are active in relation to plain language—all of them would at least claim to write in plain language.

 This development in Australian law firms seems likely to be a sign of things to come.
 After all, today, commercial clients of Australian law firms are prepared to pay for legal services that are plain.
 One day, clients everywhere will refuse to pay for legal services unless they are plain.

 It's worth dwelling on these developments for a moment.

-## 5.4 Plain-language wins the debate and kicks on in law firms and in legislation
+## 5.4 Plain language wins the debate and kicks on in law firms and in legislation

 As far as I know, this development in Australian law firms is not common in other countries.
-Also, in the countries other than Australia where law firms are developing plain language expertise, they seem to be doing so in response to regulatory demand--rather than seeing plain language as an opportunity to provide a new service for clients.
+Also, in the countries other than Australia where law firms are developing plain language expertise, they seem to be doing so in response to regulatory demand—rather than seeing plain language as an opportunity to provide a new service for clients.
 For example, major commercial law firms in the US are equipping themselves to write documents that meet the plain language requirements of the SEC regulations.

 The history is very different in Australia where law firms adopted and committed to plain language in response to client demand.

-In Australia, clients started demanding plain language documents as soon as the legal profession fell silent in its debate with the plain-language movement (as it was!) about the incompatibility of clarity on the one hand with accuracy, certainty, and precision on the other hand.
+In Australia, clients started demanding plain language documents as soon as the legal profession fell silent in its debate with the plain language movement (as it was!) about the incompatibility of clarity on the one hand with accuracy, certainty, and precision on the other hand.
 That debate was lead, on the plain language side, by the Law Reform Commission of Victoria under the direction of its Chairman David St L Kelly.

 The Commission published a discussion paper and 2 reports on plain language.
 (10)

 The Commission's work generated considerable positive publicity in the general media and even more debate in the legal press.
-Much of the publicity in the general media focused on various demonstration rewrites that the Commission included in its reports--the classic:
+Much of the publicity in the general media focused on various demonstration rewrites that the Commission included in its reports—the classic:

 - "before" draft in traditional legal language; and
 - "after" draft in clear language that makes sense.

 Those sorts of rewrites make good radio.

 As the debate flowed on (it never really raged), clients started asking the Law Reform Commission to rewrite legal documents in plain language.
 At that stage, I had been working at the Commission as a research solicitor for nearly a year.
-I ended up running a small--very small--business for the Commission that provided document-rewriting services for clients: mainly financial services organizations.
+I ended up running a small—very small—business for the Commission that provided document-rewriting services for clients: mainly financial services organizations.
 (Self-funding law reform we liked to call it.)

 At about the same time, some of the legislative drafting offices in Australia began moving forward on the plain language front.
 Some of them have done wonderful things, as we'll see later in this paper.

 ## 5.5 Some plain language developments around the world

-There's much happening with plain language internationally--for example:
+There's much happening with plain language internationally—for example:

-- In the US, plain language has long had a high profile in law schools--many of them offer a legal writing subject that, at least in part, focuses on clear communication.
+- In the US, plain language has long had a high profile in law schools—many of them offer a legal writing subject that, at least in part, focuses on clear communication.
 A great deal of the early research on clear written communication was done in the US by the Document Design Centre in Washington DC, much of it under the direction of Dr Janice "Ginny" Redish.
 But the highlight so far has been President Clinton's Memorandum on Plain Language directing all Executive Departments and Agencies to use plain language.
-The President's Memorandum was issued on June 1 1998--a red-letter day for plain language everywhere.
+The President's Memorandum was issued on June 1 1998—a red-letter day for plain language everywhere.
 (11)For the latest US developments, see www.plainlanguage.gov.
 - In Canada, there are many plain language practitioners and advocates.
 Some of them have law degrees.
 Also, the Canadian Securities Administration, the federal Department of Finance, the British Columbia Securities Commission, the Office of the Alberta Auditor General, and the Canadian Bankers' Association are all pushing for plain language.
 (12)
 - In the United Kingdom, the Plain English Campaign (13) and the Plain Language Commission (14) have been leading the charge and providing rewriting services and training for many years.
 There have been 2 major legislative developments.
 First, the new rules for civil procedure, which greatly simplify the language used in court proceedings.(15) Second a project to rewrite the UK's tax laws.
 (16)
 - In South Africa, plain language is gathering momentum after a long period in which the country was focussed on even more important issues.
 Some law firms are attempting to establish plain language practices.
 The government has been active in legislation.
 The Canadian lawyer, and plain language expert, Phil Knight was the plain language adviser to the Constitutional Assembly in relation to drafting South Africa's new Constitution.
 Phil has returned to South Africa to work on various legislative projects, the highlights being the Labour Relations Act 1995 and competition legislation.
 (17)
 - In New Zealand, the government is rewriting tax legislation in plain language and some major law firms provide plain language services.
-- In the European Union there is an obvious and huge need for plain-language legal documents.
+- In the European Union there is an obvious and huge need for plain language legal documents.
 At a conference in Denmark in 1994, translators from the European Union bemoaned the appalling English they were required to translate.
 (18)

   - The Commission of the European Communities is striving to ensure that Community legislation is "... worded clearly, consistently and unambiguously ... so that it will be easier to understand ...(19)" Also, the Interinstitutional Agreement of 22 December 1998 on Common Guidelines for the Quality of Drafting of Community Legislation (20), together with the Joint Practical Guide on how to Draft Community Legislation, stresses that Community Legislation should be clear, simple, precise "readily understandable by the public and economic operators".
   - Much progress has been made in Sweden where the government has been pushing for plain language since the early 1970's.
 The Swedish Ministry of Justice has 6 language experts who work to ensure legislation, and other government documents, are clear.